Posted On 10 Oct 2022

 Types of Automation Framework

-Each automation framework has its architecture, advantages, and disadvantages.
+Each automation framework is equipped with unique architecture, merits and demerits.

 Process: Automation frameworks provide an organized approach to automated testing, allowing for the reuse of code, increased test coverage, and better test maintenance.